PelionIoT/nanostack-border-router/README.md

 }

 ```
-### Building & Flashing
+### Building and flashing

-Finally you build your Border Router Application by giving the following command:
+To build your border router application use:

 ```
 $ yotta build
 ```

-And you flash your hardware by just dragging and dropping the .bin file from /build folder.
+To flash your hardware, just drag and drop the `.bin` file from the `/build` folder.

-### Summary of Using Nanostack Border Router in your application
+### Using Nanostack Border Router in your application

 To run a 6LoWPAN border router/gateway, your application needs to:

 - Implement a callback for registering a backhaul network driver.